joshtynjala/actionscript-3.0-developers-guide/display/working-in-three-dimensions-3d/performing-complex-3d-transformations.md

 values of each element in the matrix.

-After you set the `z` property of a display object to a numeric value, you can retrieve the object’s transformation matrix using the Matrix3D property of the display object’s Transform object:
+After you set the `z` property of a display object to a numeric value, you can retrieve the object's transformation matrix using the Matrix3D property of the display object's Transform object:

 <div>